operasoftware/devopera/src/articles/_posts/2012-05-23-understanding-the-css-transforms-matrix.md

 	<figcaption elem="caption">Figure 4: The CSS two-dimensional transform matrix</figcaption>
 </figure>

 We can also write this as `transform: matrix(a,b,c,d,e,f)`, where `a` through `f` are numbers, determined by the kind of transform we wish to apply.
 Matrices are recipes of sorts for applying transforms.
-This will make more sense in a bit wen we look at some examples.
+This will make more sense in a bit when we look at some examples.

 When we apply a 2D transform, the browser multiplies the matrix by a vector: `[x, y, 1]`.
 The values of x and y are the coordinates of a particular point within the local coordinate space.